kwedwick/P0-Restaurant-Review/ProjectRequirements.md

 ### Additional requirements
 - Exception Handling
 - Input validation - done
-- Logging (to a file, no logging to the console)
+- Logging (to a file, no logging to the console) - done
 - At least 10 unit tests
 - Data should be persisted, (no data should be hard coded) - done
 - You should use a DB to store data - done